-Is There a Risk of Addiction to Botox and Fillers?
+Is There a Risk of Addiction to Botulinum Toxin and Fillers?

 In the world of aesthetic medicine, Botox and dermal fillers have become go-to solutions for those seeking a youthful, refreshed appearance.
 However, as their popularity grows, so does an important question: Is there a risk of addiction to these treatments?